jenny-15/PHYS-S-12-Assignments/_posts/2019-08-07-Completed Final Project.md

 A major skill that I learned is debugging, which will be useful in all future projects.
 To get my code and radio communication working I had to spend a long time debugging.
 The first thing that I had to achieve was a working code.
 After I first wrote it, it was not working, so I looked through each line to figure out where the problem was.
 I checked the code execution, the if statements, the variable values, and if the Arduino’s were sending and receiving, and what the Arduino’s were sending and receiving.
 At one point, I was really stuck on why the circuit was not working as I wanted it to.
 Nathan’s helped me figure it out, and it turns out that I needed to change the pinMode to INPUT_PULLUP instead of INPUT.

 After I debugged the code, I had a lot of trouble with the protoboard after I transferred my circuit from the breadboard.
 I checked the soldering, the wiring, the hardware, the connections, the power, the sending and receiving, and I looked at how the pins should be communicating.
 Even after all of this, I was not able to determine the problem or how to fix it.
+Wrestling with this issue and trying to find the root of the issue was a fun problem (but a little frustrating at times).

 **Final Thoughts:**